shahraizali/awesome-django/README.md

 *Packages that improve the security of a project.*

 * [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot/) - A fake Django admin login screen to notify admins of attempted unauthorized access.
+* [django-axes](https://github.com/django-pci/django-axes/) - is a very simple way for you to keep track of failed login attempts, both for the Django admin and for the rest of your site.
 * [django-debreach](https://github.com/lpomfrey/django-debreach/) - BREACH mitigation for Django apps.
 * [django-password-session](https://github.com/atugushev/django-password-session/) - Invalidate all active sessions after change password ([not needed for Django 1.7+](https://docs.djangoproject.com/en/dev/topics/auth/default/#session-invalidation-on-password-change)).
 * [django-secure](https://github.com/carljm/django-secure/) - Helping you remember to do the stupid little things to improve your Django site's security.